CandyCoded/CandyCoded/README.md

 ### Gizmo

-Attach this component to any gameobject to render a custom gizmo.
-These gizmos will appear even when the gameobject is not selected.
+Attach this component to any GameObject to render a custom gizmo.
+These gizmos will appear even when the GameObject is not selected.

 ![](https://i.imgur.com/PduNRej.png)
 ![](https://i.imgur.com/4ACDgta.png)